gracecarrillo/Political-Data-Science/README.md

 ## File Descriptions <a name="files"></a>

+For a bit more narrative, I published a post in Towards Data Science, which you can find [here](https://towardsdatascience.com/political-data-science-a-tale-of-tweets-75b762224e56?source=friends_link&sk=eed76e459d1689b1c2497bedf79668b0).

+For technical details, check the notebooks:

   - [ETL](ETL_Sentiment_Analysis_Scotref2.ipynb).
 Notebook for exploratory data analysis and insights for feature extraction.
   - [Feature Engineering](Feature_Engineering_Sentiment_Analysis_Scotref2.ipynb)  Feature extraction based using polarity scores and POS count.
   - [Model Definition and Training](Models_Definition_&_Training_Sentiment_Analysis_Scotref2.ipynb) Pipeline to train Supervised Machine Learning models (Naive Bayes and Support Vector Machine classifiers) using Scikit-Learn; and Deep Learning Models (LSTM Recurrent Neural Network and LSTM with regularisation) using Keras.